openmpf/openmpf-docker/README.md

 - `uname -r`

 If you're running an older version of the kernel then consider upgrading your system.
-Next, check which filesystem you're currently using:
+Next, check the root partition:

 - `df -hT`